“Age to consent to sex in France: 15 Age to consent to Hijab: 18” – A ludicrous statement is up for debate!

 What Is a Hijab and Why Do Muslim Women Wear It?

 A Hijab is a cloth worn by Muslim women to cover their heads as a religious practice of modesty.
 As the Quran states :

 “And tell believing women that they should lower their glances, guard their private parts, and not display their charms beyond what [it is acceptable] to reveal; they should let their headscarves fall to cover their necklines and not reveal their charms except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their womenfolk, their slaves, such men as attending them who have no sexual desire, or children who are not yet aware of women’s nakedness; they should not stamp their feet so as to draw attention to any hidden charms.
 Believers, all of you, turn to God so that you may prosper.” ( Quran 24: 31)

-At What Age Do Muslim Women Start Wearing the Hijab?
+At What Age Can a Woman Start Wearing Hijab?

 A girl should begin wearing the Hijab once she starts to get her first period.
 Usually, girls attain puberty at the minimum age of 11, so the ban on wearing the Hijab for girls under the age of 18 does pose a threat to Muslims.
 If a girl cannot follow what she is supposed to do at the given age and is forced not to, it is totally unfair.

 If a woman wants to cover, let her cover.
 No one has a say on what a woman should and shouldn’t wear.
 Wearing a hijab is related to one’s faith, so the French government’s take on banning the hijab is ridiculous.

 Women from all over the world started protesting and showing concern about the ban on their social media accounts.

 A tweet from a critic – MAJ @maryam_Jidayi on the 5th of April 2021 –